 If the app itself isn’t the problem, chances are that we are looking at a system-wide issue.
 The first thing to do when system issues occur is to wipe cache partition data from the Recovery mode.
 This won’t delete your data, just remove all system cache, temporary files, and logs.

-Follow these steps to wipe cache partition data and resolve the Download pending error on Play Store:
+Follow these steps to wipe cache partition data and resolve the Download pending error on the Play Store:

 - Power off your device.